top of page

 A Message from Executive Director Vanessa Nordyke

-It is my honor to join CASA of Marion County as its newest Executive Director!
+It is my honor to serve CASA of Marion County as Executive Director.
 I was born and raised in Salem, Oregon.
 I began volunteering at age 13, and have now served in various leadership roles concerning homelessness, veterans, criminal justice, mental illness, domestic violence, and more.
 I serve on Salem City Council, representing the neighborhood that raised me.
 My other endeavors include co-founding the Marion County Veterans Treatment Court and co-captaining a mock trial team of Latino/a students.
 Most Oregonians know me as the youngest ever-elected President of the Oregon State Bar, a unified bar of approximately 19,000 lawyers and judges statewide.
-As President for 2018, I led a statewide mental health initiative for the Oregon legal community.
+As OSB President for 2018, I led a statewide mental health initiative for the Oregon legal community.
 My passion for destigmatizing mental illness led me to develop and conduct mental health trainings all over the state.
 I am a proud graduate of South Salem High School, Georgetown University School of Foreign Service and University of Oregon School of Law.

 I am a third-generation Salem lawyer, like my father and grandfather.
-Up until January, I was a Senior Assistant Attorney General at the Oregon Department of Justice (DOJ).
+Up until January 2023, I was a Senior Assistant Attorney General at the Oregon Department of Justice (DOJ).
 Over 15 years, I handled civil litigation, appeals, and hundreds of child abuse cases.
 When it came to my child abuse cases, it was my job to keep child molesters behind bars.
 But at CASA, I can break the cycle of abuse, once and for all.
 That is why I am here.

 bottom of page